nayeemmz/cmsc426Spring2021/project3.md

 2. A plot showing the histogram of the visual vocabulary during the training phase.
 You can pick any digit you like.

-3. Explain in one or two paragraphs your observations about the prediction of a test image, with and without extraction of the bag of features.
+3. Images of visual vocabulary for some of the clusters.

 <a name='sub'></a>
 ## Submission Guidelines

 File tree and naming
-Your submission on Canvas must be a zip file, following the naming convention YourDirectoryID_hw3.zip.
-For example, xyz123_hw3.zip.
+Your submission on Canvas must be a zip file, following the naming convention YourDirectoryID_proj3.zip.
+For example, xyz123_proj3.zip.
 The file must have the following directory structure, based on the starter files
 - mysvm.m
 - report.pdf